HomeDirectoriesHow to Get Customers to Click on Your Directory Listings

 Reality: Concise, value-packed descriptions typically outperform lengthy ones.
 Aim for 150-200 words that each serve a purpose.

 Break up your text with short paragraphs or bullet points.
 Large blocks of text discourage reading, especially on mobile devices.
-Make your description easy to scan by highlighting key benefits and using white space effectively.
+Make your description easy to scan by highlighting key benefits and using white space well.

-Think beyond obvious keywords.
+Think beyond the obvious keywords.
 Yes, a plumber should mention “plumbing”, but what specific problems do your customers search for?
 “Burst pipe repair”, “blocked drain cleaning”, or “boiler installation” might be more valuable than generic terms.

 Local keywords deserve special attention.
 Include your city, neighbourhood, and nearby landmarks where relevant.
 “Serving downtown Bristol and surrounding areas” is good.
 “Plumber near Temple Meads Station” might be even better for local searches.